 These programs are presented in partnership with Urban Solace.

 No registration is necessary for the yoga and T’ai Chi classes.
 Participants are encouraged to bring their own yoga mats.

 The Riverfront Fit Park will offer a diverse program of exercise and wellness instruction, with the potential for including circuit workouts and boot camps.
-Details for the park, including the location and the specific type of equipment that will be featured, are currently being finalized.

 Moonlight Yoga provides a unique twist on yoga classes by providing participants with glowing jewelry and incorporating lighted glow sticks into traditional yoga poses.
 Last August, Rivard Plaza was aglow with color on a starlit night as more than 75 individuals participated in the very first Moonlight Yoga session.